-The next available position is to start in July 1, 2021.
-Application process will be closed in October 1, 2020 for this position.
-The International Fellowship review committee evaluate all the applications and will select the top three candidates for a phone interview.
-One position will be offered to start in this time frame.
+Our next available position is to start in January 2022.
+Application process will be closed on July 1, 2021 for this position.
+The International Fellowship review committee evaluate all the applications and will select one fellow to start in this time frame.

 Submitting an Application

 - Email application and required documentation below to Rita Pichardo-Geisinger, MD.

 - Completed application with current photograph